darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 # Darlean Tutorial: A Distributed Oracle

 In this tutorial we will show how to use Darlean to create your (presumably) very first actor-oriented program.
-We highlight the basics; illustrate good practices like decoupling implementation and invocation by means of service actors; explain persistence; show how easy it is to scale up; and discuss advanced topics like the multi-writer pattern.
+We highlight the basics; illustrate good practices like decoupling implementation and invocation by means of service actors; explain persistence; show how easy it is to scale up; and discuss advanced topics like the multi-follower pattern.

 # Part 1 - The basics